 Once I do that, something magical starts to happen.
 The unhealthy behavior slowly becomes healthier and healthier; and the false beliefs start to unravel all on their own, especially when I call in states of being I want to experience.

 How to embody your Truth:

-Recently I was reminded that I AM already everything, I just have to call out what I want to experience from within.
+Recently, I was reminded that I AM already everything, I just have to call out what I want to experience from within.
 Then I was given this mantra that when coupled with acceptance makes for a powerful and healing practice.
 It goes, "I intend to experience the [insert state of being] that I AM."
+For example: